rueter/Erzya-grammar-Gabelentz-1838-39/README.md

 If you use this data set in an academic publication, we would be ever so grateful if you cited it as follows:

 Janine Siewiert, Olga Erina & Jack Rueter.
 (2019, September 5).
 Gabelentz, H. C. von Der: Versuch einer mordwinischen Grammatik, 1838-39 (Version v1.0)

+# Introduction
+This document has been designed for use with html linking to the 1821 Erzya Gospel [here](https://github.com/rueter/myv_New-Testament_1821-1827)

+# Thanks

+This material is being made available for development of Erzya-language documentation partially funded by the University of Helsinki by employing Janine Siewiert in 2018.
+Janine did the final proofreading and completed the html format as well as drafting a wordlist.